 A “discussion draft” of a two-year NASA reauthorization bill is running into bipartisan opposition in its originating House space subcommittee, illustrating how lawmakers' divergent opinions about NASA spending are inhibiting progress.
 Democrats are complaining about cuts in Earth Science funding.
 Rep. Mo Brooks (R-Ala.), the panel's vice chairman, promises to vote against the bill unless more money is provided for the Space Launch System program in his district.
 And two witnesses last week ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Uproars in House Space Panel Over NASA Reauthorization".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Uproars in House Space Panel Over NASA Reauthorization".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.